-Our Chief Executive Officer made performance assessments and compensation recommendations for our other named executive officers employed by us at the end of 2010, and our Compensation Committee approved the recommendations after reviewing similar considerations for such named executive officers.
-For Messrs.
-Chhibbar and Bagai, 15% of the annual incentive bonus was based on our performance against the revenues target (earned at 168.1% of target as described above), 15% of the annual incentive bonus was based on our performance against the New Account Revenues target (earned at 107.2% of target as described above) and 30% of the annual cash bonus was based on our performance against the Adjusted EBIT target (earned at 151.7% of target as described above).

-Forty percent of Mr. Chhibbar's annual incentive bonus was based on our Compensation Committee's evaluation of Mr. Chhibbar's performance against his individual performance measures and 20% was based on the appraisal of the performance of the finance organization by leaders of the other enabling or corporate groups within the company.
-Our Compensation Committee noted Mr. Chhibbar's role in strengthening the finance department, collaborating with business operating leadership, contribution to the executive leadership team's strategic planning process and effectively engaging with investors and the broader investment community.
-As a result, the total bonus for Mr. Chhibbar was 144.3% of his target annual bonus.
+Our CEO made performance assessments and compensation recommendations for our other named executive officers employed by us at the end of 2011, and our Compensation Committee approved the recommendations after reviewing similar considerations for such named executive officers.
+For Mr. Chhibbar, 10% of the annual incentive bonus was based on our performance against the revenues target (earned at 106.1% of target as described above), 15% of the annual incentive bonus was based on our performance against the New Account Revenues target (earned at 20.0% of target as described above) and 15% of the annual incentive bonus was based on our performance against the Adjusted EBITA target (earned at 200.0% of target as described above).
+Forty percent of Mr. Chhibbar's annual incentive bonus was based on our Compensation Committee's evaluation of Mr. Chhibbar's performance against his individual performance measures and 20% was based on the appraisal of the performance of the finance organization by all of our vice presidents.
+Our Compensation Committee noted Mr. Chhibbar's role in strengthening the finance department's personnel and procedures, contributions relating to the acquisition and integration of the OPI and Trumbull acquisitions and effectively engaging with investors and the broader investment community.
+As a result, the total bonus for Mr. Chhibbar was 135.5% of his target annual bonus.

+For Mr. Bagai, 15% of the annual incentive bonus was based on our performance against the revenues target (earned at 106.1% of target as described above), 22.5% of the annual incentive bonus was based on our performance against the New Account Revenues target (earned at 0.0% of target as described above) and 22.5% of the annual cash bonus was based on our performance against the Adjusted EBITA target (earned at 200.0% of target as described above).
 Forty percent of Mr. Bagai's annual incentive bonus was based on our Compensation Committee's evaluation of Mr. Bagai's performance against his individual performance measures.
-Our Compensation Committee recognized and gave weight to Mr. Bagai's individual goal achievements, including his leadership of our operations and the superior business and financial performance of the outsourcing business, his contribution to the executive leadership team's strategic planning process and his contribution to increased employee and client satisfaction and attrition management.
-As a result, the total annual bonus for Mr. Bagai was 153.2% of his target annual bonus.
+Our Compensation Committee recognized and gave weight to Mr. Bagai's individual goal achievements, including the superior business and financial performance of our outsourcing and transformation businesses under his leadership, his role in the integration of the OPI and Trumbull acquisitions, his contribution to increased employee and client satisfaction measures and attrition management.
+As a result, the total annual bonus for Mr. Bagai was 119.2% of his target annual bonus.